Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

-Moreover, once trained, the \ac{MF} model acts as an efficient surrogate for the hybrid-functional \ac{PES}, enabling the prediction of properties dependent on defect landscapes.
-We demonstrate this by calculating \ac{CCDs}, which describe charge carrier capture processes that limit the power conversion efficiency in optoelectronic devices \cite{alkauskas2014first}. \ac{CCDs} require expensive dense sampling along the reaction coordinate.
-Our \ac{MF} model reproduces HSE06-level CCDs with high precision at negligible computational cost (Fig. S7).
+Moreover, once trained, the \ac{MF} model serves as an efficient surrogate for the hybrid-functional \ac{PES}, enabling access to properties that require dense sampling of the defect landscapes that are otherwise prohibitively expensive at the hybrid-functional level.
+We demonstrate this by calculating \ac{CCDs}, which describe charge carrier capture processes that limit the power conversion efficiency in optoelectronic devices \cite{alkauskas2014first}.
+Constructing a \ac{CCD} requires evaluating the energies of two charge states along a continuous reaction coordinate connecting their ground-state geometries, with sufficient sampling to capture their curvature and the crossing region.
+Our \ac{MF} model reproduces HSE06 reference CCDs with high precision at negligible inference cost (Fig. S11).
 This approach can be extended to other thermodynamic and spectroscopic properties, such as finite-temperature free energies \cite{mosquera2025point,hainer2025thermalstabilizationdefectcharge}, luminescence lineshapes \cite{turiansky2025machinelearningphononspectra,Linderlv2025} and defect dynamics \cite{Tyagi2025}, offering new possibilities for accelerated defect screening and property prediction with hybrid-level accuracy.